derickmoncado/Quantum/README.md

 - Build something great! (start from the HTML partials and style with the SCSS partials, just go nuts.)

 NOTE:
-- To create compressed, concatenated, production-ready assets, run `gulp prod`.
-This will delete everything in the `dist` folder and recreate it with all of your complied files instantly.
+- Once a project is nearing completion and you want to create compressed, concatenated, production-ready files, run `gulp prod`.
+This will delete everything in the `dist` folder and recreate it instantly with all of your working files compiled.
 Never make updates directly into the dist folder as these files get overridden each time.
-Also, The dist folder is not kept in source control - check the .gitignore file to remove it.
+Also, The dist folder is not kept in source control - check the .gitignore file to remove it if you'd like.

 ### Folder Structure: